Communist Platform (Netherlands): History and activities

 On November 16 the expulsions of the alleged CP members became national news due to an episode of the popular news show Nieuwsuur.
 In this episode, SP general secretary Arnout Hoekstra claimed that the six expelled members planned to start an armed civil war.
 The expelled SP members claim that their expulsions are part of a witch-hunt that aims to silence dissident members, specifically in the context of a controversial strive of the SP leadership to enter in a coalition.
 Political commentator Nynke de Zoeten places the expulsions in the context of a party leadership that has expressed interest in entering a government coalition with the VVD, something which parts of the SP membership do not agree with.

 On November 17 the SP party leader Lilian Marijnissen expressed her support for the expulsions.
 She endorses the explanation that the six expelled members strive for a violent civil war.
 The Communist Platform denies these allegations.
 The chairperson of ROOD, the youth wing of the SP defended the expelled members in the Volkskrant.
 He denies that the expulsions have anything to do with policies of the Communist Platform, and instead he claims the expulsions are the consequence of internal political strife.

 On November 21 the board of ROOD published an article in which they spoke out against the statements of Arnout Hoekstra.
 They claimed that his remarks about an upcoming coup in ROOD was unfounded, especially given the fact that the situation involved active members being elected in a democratic process.
-The claims of preparing for a civil war we're also labeled as "unfounded" by the board.
+The claims of preparing for a civil war were also labeled as "unfounded" by the board.